itsmartinhi/couchdb-nosql-project/db-tool/README.md

 ## Setup

-Make sure to run `npm install` once within this directory to install required dependencies (currently only `node-fetch` is used to provide a polyfill for `fetch` in Node.js)
+- Make sure to run `npm install` once within this directory to install required dependencies (currently only `node-fetch` is used to provide a polyfill for `fetch` in Node.js)
+- run the cli insert command (if this failes, the db is already inserted/initialized)

 ## Usage